khalid-hussain/shaheen/chap16.md

 Badr looked at Moosa and said, "Carry on.
 I will change my clothes and come."

-After dinner, Badr Bin Mughira, Moosa, Bashir and Abu Mohsin returned to this room and talked for long.
+After dinner, Badr bin Mughira, Moosa, Bashir and Abu Mohsin returned to this room and talked for long.
 Moosa had reached here after a long journey and Badr had come to the fort from a couple of remote checkposts after changing three horses, but, despite this unprecedented meeting, no one was tired or sleepy.